Sullivan Falls is one of the largest roadside waterfalls in Sullivan County, PA.

 Easy to get to but grand in stature, Sullivan Falls is everything you imagine when you think of Pennsylvania waterfalls!

-And if you didn’t already stop there on your way to Sullivan Falls, be sure to check out Big Run Falls a mere 1/4 of a mile up the road.
+If you didn’t already stop there on your way to Sullivan Falls, be sure to check out Big Run Falls a mere 1/4 of a mile up the road.
 Yet another fantastic roadside waterfall!

 Add stops at Sullivan Falls and Big Run Falls to the beginning or end of your day when hiking to Big Falls, Twin Falls, and Lewis Falls, also nearby on State Game Lands 13, and you’ve got the makings of a prodigious waterfall excursion!